If you don’t see the answer to your billing question below, visit our billing office, call (877) 673-0903 or inquire online at the link below.

 What is Pre-authorization and what does this mean?

 Pre-authorization is the approval by your insurance company to proceed with surgery or a special procedure.
-Many procedures or surgeries require preauthorization from you insurance.
+Many procedures or surgeries require pre-authorization from your insurance.
 You must verify that this is done by the physician who will perform the procedure.
-Obtaining preauthorization does not guarantee that your insurance company will pay the bill.
+Obtaining pre-authorization does not guarantee that your insurance company will pay the bill.

 Can I see an itemization of my charges?

-Absolutely any time you want to see an itemization of your specific charges, please call the billing office and they’ll be more than happy to mail this out to you.
+Any time you want to see an itemization of your specific charges, please call the billing office and they’ll be more than happy to mail this to you.
 In keeping with industry standards in an effort to be environmentally responsible, we provide a summary statement to all patients and an itemization at any time upon request.

 When is my annual “wellness” visit covered and what does it cover?

 Most insurers now cover an annual “wellness” visit every 12 months.
-However, please be aware of two things: 1) If during your exam an unexpected illness or condition is presented that needs attention and/or treatment by the provider, it is no longer considered a “wellness” exam and your regular copays and deductibles will apply.
+However, please be aware of two things: 1) If during your exam, an unexpected illness or condition is presented that needs attention and/or treatment by the provider, it is no longer considered a “wellness” exam, and your regular copays and deductibles will apply.
 You can then re-schedule your annual wellness visit.
 2) Only the provider visit is considered your “wellness” exam.
 That does not include any ordered tests.
 Most insurers pay for very few “screening” diagnostic tests as a part of wellness visits.
-You should check with your insurance regarding which screening tests are covered, how often, and then you might want to obtain an estimate on your other screening tests ordered during your wellness visit.
+You should check with your insurance regarding which screening tests are covered and how often.
+Then you may want to obtain an estimate on the other screening tests ordered during your wellness visit.

 If you didn’t see the answer to your billing question, visit our billing office, call (877) 673-0903 or inquire online at the link below.